Partners

 The British Biophysical Society was founded in 1960: “For the application of physical and chemical concepts to biological systems”.
 Today, the BBS reaches around 500 members, organising and sponsoring specialist events, along with prizes and bursaries to promote biophysics in Britain.

-Ethics Committee Forum
+Ethics & Innovation Forum

 The Ethics and Innovation Forum is a joint initiative by the University of Glasgow and Radboud University that promotes ethical dialogue on science, technology, and innovation.
 Working across disciplines – philosophy, ethics, public engagement, and research – the Forum seeks to bridge the gap between academic thinking and public discourse.
 It fosters relationships and conversations that attempt to make complex ethical issues accessible, inclusive, and socially relevant.
 Through events, workshops, publications and outreach, the Forum connects researchers, citizens, and policymakers to explore how innovation can be guided by shared values, responsibility, and justice.